Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources

-In order to validate the automatic filtering method of the test sample, we compiled a sample of objects classified as contaminants from the three catalogues to compare it with the compilation of selected ULX.
-They are ULX candidates following $d > 3(POSERR + 0.5)$ and $P_{XRB}<max(0.05,f_{cont})$, and having no identification as one of the three classes AGN, soft source or XRB in \textit{Simbad} or other catalogues, in order not to bias the classification assessment.
+To validate the automatic filtering method of the test sample, we compiled a sample of objects classified as contaminants from the three catalogues to compare it with the compilation of selected ULX.
+They are ULX candidates following $d > 3(\texttt{POSERR} + 0.5)$ and $P_{XRB}<\max(0.05,f_{cont})$, and having no identification as one of the three classes AGN, soft source or XRB in \textit{Simbad} or other catalogues, in order not to bias the classification assessment.
 This results in a sample of 1431 sources (1331 unique) with 494, 715 and 222 sources from CSC2, 4XMM and 2SXPS, respectively.

-We manually inspected 100 sources having S/N>3 from this sample: 83\% were indeed contaminants (mostly background AGN), 7\% may be reliable ULXs missed by our classification, and 10\% were ambiguous cases, either lying far from the galaxy optical extent but having no optical counterpart, or having source confusion issues leading to unreliable properties.
+We visually inspected 100 sources having S/N>3 from this sample: 83\% were indeed contaminants (mostly background AGN), 7\% may be reliable ULXs missed by our classification, and 10\% were ambiguous cases, either lying far from the galaxy optical extent but having no optical counterpart, or having source confusion issues leading to unreliable properties.